stanfordnlp/CoreNLP/_pages/corenlp-server.md

 > **NOTE**: Please do **not** make API calls against [corenlp.run](http://corenlp.run).
 It is not set up to handle a large volume of requests.
 Instructions for setting up your own server can be found in the [Dedicated Server](#dedicated-server) section.

 There are three endpoints provided by the server, which we'll describe in more detail below.
-Each of them takes as input a series of `GET` parameters, as well as `POST` data consisting of the serialized document or raw text to be annotated.
+Each of them takes as input a series of url parameters, as well as `POST` data consisting of the serialized document or raw text to be annotated.
 The endpoints are:

 *  `/` Provides an interface to annotate documents with CoreNLP.
 * `/tokensregex` Provides an interface for querying text for TokensRegex patterns, once it has been annotated with CoreNLP (using the enpoint above).